Alle Infos zum AirTag 2: Erscheinungsdatum, Features und mehr

 A significant technical innovation that will differentiate the AirTag 2 from its predecessor is the integration of an improved Ultra Wideband (UWB) chip.
 This technology promises to significantly increase the precision and efficiency of the device.

-Introduction of the U2 chip
+introduction of the U2 chip

 Advantages of the U2 chip